RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***string* dataset:** An optional parameter to load a custom color set.
 If no color set is given then the default color set will be used.
 ***boolean* show_graph:** An optional boolean parameter that will show a graph of the color set data.
 The default value is False.

-#### Description
-``load_classifier()`` is a function that can load a custom color set onto the CoDrone EDU.
-If no custom color set is given then the default color set is loaded.
-There is also an option to show the color set as a graph.

 #### Returns
 None